A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Kinematic vehicle model and problem formulations

 \subsubsection{Circular equilibrium configurations}

 Given a constant steering angle $\alpha_e$ there exists a circular equilibrium configuration where $\dot \beta_2$ and $\dot\beta_3$ are equal to zero, as illustrated in Figure \ref{j1:fig:eq_conf}.
-In stationarity, the vehicle will travel along circles with radiuses determined by $\alpha_e$~\cite{altafini2002hybrid}.
-By utilizing trigonometry, the equilibrium joint angles, $\beta_{2e}$ and $\beta_{3e}$, are related to $\alpha_e$ through the following equations
+In stationarity, the vehicle will travel along circles with radii determined by $\alpha_e$~\cite{hybridcontrol2001}.
+The equilibrium joint angles, $\beta_{2e}$ and $\beta_{3e}$, are related to $\alpha_e$ through the following equations